 Following his retirement from the Air Force, Bill joined the Greater San Antonio Chamber of Commerce in 1994 and held a variety of positions over the course of 21 years, including eight years as The Chamber’s Executive Vice President.

 Lee is among our longest-serving colleagues and was part of the team that helped transition the former Kelly AFB into the Port organization we are today.

 He served in the U.S. Air Force from 1995 to 1999, achieving the rank of Senior Airman.
 Among his travels in the armed forces, Lee had a six-month deployment to Incirlik Air Base in Turkey and was ultimately stationed at Kelly AFB.
 Upon leaving the service in 1999, Lee joined the Port.
 In his more than 20 years with the organization he has served in many roles, including as a master electrician.

-His military and technical experience, as well as his deep knowledge of millions of square feet of facilities he maintained over the years, have prepared him well for his current role as Building Coordinator.
+His military and technical experience, as well as his deep knowledge of millions of square feet of facilities he maintained over the years, have prepared him well for his current role as Special Projects Manager.

 Carl joined the Port in 2017 and is our Building Services Manager.
 Along with overseeing the Port's maintenance team, he manages all building services and ensures the proper operation of campus-wide facility systems.